-The European Credit Transfer and Accumulation System (ECTS) is a tool of the

-European Higher Education Area (EHEA).
+and Accumulation System The Credit Transfer the (ECTS) is a tool European Higher Education Area (EHEA).
 Hence, it is used only within higher education systems aiming at making studies and courses comparable and transparent.
 Therefore, it helps enhance the quality of higher education.
-It started to integrate the experience abroad into the curriculum at motheruniversity and now it has become a tool to incorporate various types of learning experience into the formal education in lifelong perspective.
+It started to integrate the experience abroad into the curriculum at mother-university and now it has become a tool to incorporate various types of learning experience into the formal education in lifelong perspective.
 It can apply to all programmes regardless of the mode of delivery (classroom-based, distance and work-based learning) and learning context - formal, informal, non-formal (European Commission, 2015).
 Thus, this tool could be potentially used also for the purpose of recognising MOOCs for the purpose of formal education.
 There are already examples of European universities that offer course credits towards the degree for completion of MOOCs.
 Through FutureLearn platform, learners can take up courses towards their future programme for free, however should a learner want to pursue with the programme, the access to this may be hampered, as they would have to first pay for the certificate of achievement and final assessment (Ali, 2016).